Conservative Maltsev Constraint Satisfaction Problems: Preliminaries

 \subsection{Algebras}

 A \emph{functional signature} is a signature $\tau$ which only contains function symbols and no relation symbols.
 In this case, a $\tau$-structure $\fA$ is also called a \emph{$\tau$-algebra}.
 In this case, substructures of $\fA$ are also called \emph{subalgebras} of $\fB$; we then write $A \leq \fB$ (and $\fA \leq \fB)$.
 The smallest subalgebra of $\fB$ which contains $A \subseteq B$ is called the \emph{subalgebra of $\fB$ generated by $A$}.
+A class of $\tau$-algebras ${\mathcal C}$ is called a \emph{pseudo-variety} if it is closed under homomorphic images, subalgebras, and finite products, and a \emph{variety} if it is additionally closed under infinite products.
+The smallest pseudo-variety (variety) that contains a class ${\mathcal C}$ of $\tau$-algebras is called the \emph{pseudo-variety} (or \emph{variety}, respectively) \emph{generated by ${\mathcal C}$}.

 We write $\Inv(\fA)$ for the set of all \emph{invariant} relations $R \subseteq A^k$, for some $k \in {\mathbb N}$, i.e., if $t_1,\dots,t_k \in R$ and $f \in \tau$ has arity $k$, then $f^{\fA}(t_1,\dots,t_k) \in R$.
 Note that this is precisely the case when $R \leq \fA^k$.
 In this case we also say that $f^{\fA}$ \emph{preserves} $R$, and that $R$ is \emph{compatible} with $f^{\fB}$.